join our team

 The Community Outreach Coordinator will engage in grassroots marketing and building local relationships at the intersection of prison and horticulture.

 Please click the links for position details and how to apply.
-No phone calls please.
-If you want to join our growing team, but don't see a position that suits your skills and availability, please start by filling out this simple form.
+If you want to volunteer but don't see a position that suits your skills and availability, please start by filling out this simple form.